See why taking it to the street with an Old Delhi food tour is the ultimate way to explore the seemingly endless varieties of Indian food.

 Let it be noted that Gupta duly warned me of the heat in the chiles, a warning I took with a grain of salt and a pinch of pepper for good measure.
 Though not a specific Delhi food specialty, chilis are an important element if not the most important element in the local cuisine.

-No worries if you’re not a fan of chai masala.
-Mango lassis, another personal favorite, are readily available on the streets of Old Delhi.
-As a bonus, these yogurt-based drinks provide relief to those who eat too much spicy food in their quest for the best food in Chandni Chowk.
+Order a Mango Lassi if you’re not a fan of chai masala.
+Readily available on the streets of Old Delhi, these yogurt-based drinks provide relief to those who eat too much spicy food in their quest for the best food in Chandni Chowk.

 After filling my belly with food and my head with information, Gupta led me through tiny passageways that define Old Delhi to what he claimed was the best jalebi stand in Delhi if not all of India.
 Skeptical by nature, I doubted if his favorite jalebi would be better than the one I had eaten on my very first day in India.
 In a way, I was both right and wrong…